 While it is tempting to believe the ecosystem is portable, in practice it requires significant effort which is highly labor-intensive.

 All modern cloud data warehouses pride themselves to be general purpose data warehouses.
-Powerful query optimizers built into these system ensure the best possible execution of any query.
+Powerful query optimizers built into these systems ensure the best possible execution of any query.
 No matter the query.
 They are capable of processing just about anything thrown at them.

 Yet, there’s still that persistent misconception that Teradata queries need to be rewritten in certain, unspecified, ways.
 Supposedly that makes them perform better on cloud data warehouses.
 In all fairness, this was true a few years ago when the cloud was still in its infancy.
 But luckily, these days are long gone.